7km of white sandy beaches, a private yacht marina, 27 restaurants and mind-blowing facilities – is Sani Resort Europe’s best family resort?

 While I spent most of the hour being terrified, Alex loved it, and it is a must do for children.
 The back drop is pretty spectacular too!

 TOP TIP: Pre book all kids clubs, soccer and tennis camps before you arrive, and download the app to book some of the free activities the week before you travel.

 Kids Clubs at Sani Resort:

 Sani Resort has kids clubs for children aged 4-11 years and a separate teen club for 12-17 year olds.
 There is no extra charge for the kids club, but it MUST be pre-booked.
-I was shocked to hear of families who had paid a lot of money to come to Sani Resort, but couldn’t use the kids clubs because they were booked out.
+I have heard of families who came to Sani Resort, but couldn’t use the kids clubs because they were booked out.

 Baby & Toddler Facilities at Sani Resort:

 Babies and toddles are also catered for at Sani Resort.
 The Sani Crèche Club is available for children aged 4 months – 4 years.
 This must also be booked in advance and an extra charge applies.

 The Babywatch babysitting programme is complimentary on all beaches for 30 minutes each day.
 There are also baby swimming lessons from age 6 months – 4 years (extra charge) available at the indoor pool in Sani Club.